dorazhao99/starter-modules/curis-application-tips.md

 - Select paragraph based on the type of project
 - Bullet points about relevant experience and background knowledge

-Example paragraph showing connection between background and project interests on tech ethics and HCI:
+Example statement of interest for project focused on tech ethics:
 ```
 I am a computer science student with a deep-rooted interest in tech ethics and the relationship between young people and social media.
 I've been involved in Lookup Live, an NGO working toward youth mental health in the digital age, where I was named a Social Innovator Fellow and worked on